Assessing External Validity Over Worst-case Subpopulations: Discussion

-In applications where the causal effect on treated units is of interest, \emph{average treatment effect on the treated} $\E[Y(1) - Y(0) \mid Z = 1]$ is a standard estimand.
-There are two natural ways to extend the worst-case definition~\eqref{eqn:wte} to measure effect on the treated, depending on whether the worst-case is still taken over $Q_X$, or over the conditional distribution $Q_{X \mid Z = 1}$.
+Sometimes it is of interest to estimate the \emph{average treatment effect on the treated} $\E[Y(1) - Y(0) \mid Z = 1]$.
+There are two natural ways to extend the worst-case definition~\eqref{eqn:wte} to measure the effect on the treated, depending on whether the worst-case is still taken over $Q_X$, or over the conditional distribution $Q_{X \mid Z = 1}$.
 We leave a systematic study of the two definitions and corresponding inferential frameworks to future work.

-\paragraph{Acknowledgments} We thank Steve Yadlowsky for helpful comments.
+\paragraph*{Acknowledgments} We thank Steve Yadlowsky for helpful comments.